The Capricornian Watch, and the truth behind the assassination. Yuseong Haneul. Lavi Chance.

 Across the street, four Capricornians emerged from a dark alleyway.
 Two ducked behind the fallen stalls and pulled out long-ranged conductors: three rifles, one bow.
 The other two charged the Ariesian guards who had also drawn out their conductors amidst the chaos.
 There was a pause as the guards and the assassins locked eyes, then a flurry of dizzying light.

 A pottery stall imploded just feet away, sending shards of clay and ceramic cracking against the walls of nearby buildings.

 A dark green vitae bolt tore through the extended brick roof of a bakery, and a rain of blasted brick cometed the dusty square.
 The debris floated down into a soup shop just below it and knocked a steel pot right off of its nesting place above a fire.
 Its contents spilled across the ground and lapped at the feet of the two Conductors remaining.

 One Ariesian guard.
 One Capricornian assassin.

 The Capricornian who remained was the bow wielder.
-As the guards closed in around him, the assassin abandoned his bow for a melee conductor hanging at his hip.
+As the guard closed in on him, the assassin abandoned his bow for a melee conductor hanging at his hip.
 He ignited the weapon and produced a blade of vitae flames.
-The remaining Ariesian guard, a Conjurer, produced a haphazard sword that locked with the Capricornian’s blade.
+The remaining Ariesian guard, a Conjuror, produced a haphazard sword that locked with the Capricornian’s blade.
 But the Capricornian’s sword was blazing, and the Ariesian’s began to melt against the heat.
 Globules of molten metal dribbled from the point of contact onto the ground.